Retirement Investing for Women

 Select a Brokerage Company

 This is a company where you can buy and sell stocks and other investments.
 Look for what their minimums are and what the fees are.
 But for the most part, they are all very similar.
-In my experience the difference is in the customer service.
+In my experience the difference is in customer service.
 I recommend picking one that allows you to grow as your money does.
 Transferring accounts is a hassle, so think long term when picking.

-Set Up The Account
+Set Up the Account

 Select Your First Investment

-I recommend you start with index funds or ETF's.
-This will allow you to be diversified and not have to know how to pick your individual investments.
+I recommend you start with index funds or ETF’s.
+This will allow you to be diversified and you will not have to know how to pick your individual investments.
 Indexing is where you buy every stock!
 So, you get market return with low fees.
 I also recommend that you set up a regular withdrawal for new purchases, so you are investing on a regular basis.

 Reinvest Dividends